oracle/nosql-node-sdk/doc/guides/connect-cloud.md

 Note that you may also specify your region identifier together with credentials in the OCI configuration file.
-The driver will look at the location above by default, and if region is provided together with credentials, you do not need to provide initial configuration and can use no-argument constructor:
+The driver will look at the location above by default, and if a region is provided together with credentials, you do not need to provide initial configuration and can use the no-argument constructor:

 ```js
 const NoSQLClient = require('oracle-nosqldb').NoSQLClient;